kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

      // object tracked by a quota but expressed using ScopeSelectorOperator in combination
      // with possible values.
      ScopeSelector *ScopeSelector
-+    // QOSResources contains the desired set of allowed class resources.
++   // QOSResources contains the desired set of allowed QoS resources.
-+    // +featureGate=QOSResources
 +   // +optional
 +   QOSResources QOSResourceQuota
  }

-+// QOSResourceQuota contains the allowed class resources.
++// QOSResourceQuota contains the allowed QoS resources.
 +type QOSResourceQuota struct {
-+       // Pod contains the allowed class resources for pods.
++       // Pod contains the allowed QoS resources for pods.
 +       // +optional
 +       Pod []AllowedQOSResource
-+       // Container contains the allowed class resources for pods.
++       // Container contains the allowed QoS resources for pods.
 +       // +optional
 +       Container []AllowedQOSResource
 +}

-+// AllowedQOSResource specifies access to one QoS-class resources type.
++// AllowedQOSResource specifies access to one QoS resources type.
 +type AllowedQOSResource struct {
 +       // Name of the resource.
 +       Name QOSResourceName
 +       // Allowed classes.
-+       Classes []string
++       Classes []AllowedQOSResourceClass
++}

++// AllowedQOSResourceClass specifies one allowed class of a QoS resource and +// possible limits for its usage.
++type AllowedQOSResourceClass struct {
++       // Name of the class.
++       Name string
 +       // Capacity is the hard limit for usage of the class.
 +       // +optional
 +       Capacity int64
 +}

  // ResourceQuotaStatus defines the enforced hard limits and observed use. type ResourceQuotaStatus struct {